MosheBlumbergX/packercp/README.md

 # Packer for CP

 This is a method to build AWS AMI based on `ami-0be590cb7a2969726` :
-* Provided by Amazon AWS
+* Base image provided by Amazon AWS	market place (which indicated the security level)
 * eu-west-2
 * bionic
 * 18.04	amd64	hvm-ssd

+This packer script will create AMI which will:
+* Update/Upgrade OS
+* Install Java
+* Get repo key
+* Add key
+* Apt install Confluent 7.3 (currently hard coded but can be determined)

 ```
 packer build packer/ubuntu-cp-scripted.json